prometheus/prometheus/docs/format/wal.md

 └───────────┴──────────┴────────────┴──────────────┘
 ```

+The type flag has the following states:

+* `0`: rest of page will be empty
+* `1`: a full record encoded in a single fragment
+* `2`: first fragment of a record
+* `3`: middle fragment of a record
+* `4`: final fragment of a record

 ## Record encoding

 The records written to the write ahead log are encoded as follows:

 ### Series records

-Series records encode the labels that identifier a series and its unique ID.
+Series records encode the labels that identifies a series and its unique ID.

 ```
 ┌────────────────────────────────────────────┐